TeodoraAlina/pasta-la-vista/README.md

 ## User Experience (UX)

 ### Strategy
-* The application will provide a way for ordering from the restaurant.
+* The application will provide a way to order from the restaurant.
 * The application will collect data for the restaurant about orders and customers details.
 * Customers will be greeted when entering the application.
 * Customers will have multiple options of dishes and pasta types to order from.